GradientHQ/parallax/docs/user_guide/quick_start.md

 ## Getting Started

-We will walk through you the easiest way to quickly set up your own AI cluster
+We will walk through you the easiest way to quickly set up your own AI cluster.

+If you have not installed Parallax yet, please refer to the [installation guide](./install.md) and follow the instructions.

 ### With Frontend